[Exclusive] New EU blacklist names Russians abducting Ukrainian children

 And over 100 university rectors called for "denationalisation of Ukraine".

-Asked by EUobserver if such people should be held accountable or if they acted under duress, Anton Shekhovtsov, a Russia expert who is director of the Centre for Democratic Integrity, an NGO in Vienna, said: "Nobody actually forced them to do it".
+Asked by EUobserver if such people should be held accountable too or if they acted under duress, Anton Shekhovtsov, a Russia expert who is director of the Centre for Democratic Integrity, an NGO in Vienna, said: "Nobody actually forced them to do it".

 "Conformism is important.
 The Russian population is morally degraded," Shekhovtsov said.